Medicine PSTP

 Program Structure

-Clinical Training - Internal Medicine Training
+Clinical Training - Internal Medicine

-Clinical Training - Clinical Fellowship Training
+Clinical Training - Clinical Fellowship

 Research Training

 Research training can be completed under the mentorship of any faculty member at Northwestern University.
 Applicants will be encouraged to interview potential research advisers before or early during their clinical fellowship training.
-Final selection of a research adviser will be made with the assistance of the program coach.
+Final selection of a research adviser will be made with the assistance of the program leadership.
 During research training, an advising committee consisting of the program coach, research adviser, and divisional and departmental leadership and administration will be formed to assess the trainee and ensure progress toward independence.

 There is a tremendously broad range of potential research advisers available to PSTP participants.
 All of the department’s subspecialties are engaged in innovative research with an emphasis on interdisciplinary projects.
 The department has the most funding of any department or center at the university with more than 500 awards totaling more than $110 million.
 To learn more about the research interests of Department of Medicine faculty, visit individual faculty profiles, as well as the research interests of faculty throughout the medical school who mentor graduate students in the Driskill Graduate Program in Life Sciences.